Quantum logic gate: Representation

 Quantum logic gates are represented by unitary matrices.
-A gate which acts on $n$ qubits is represented by a $2^n \times 2^n$ unitary matrix, and the set of all such gates with the group operation of matrix multiplication is the symmetry group U(2n).
+A gate that acts on $n$ qubits (a register) is represented by a $2^n \times 2^n$ unitary matrix, and the set of all such gates with the group operation of matrix multiplication is the unitary group U(2n).
 The quantum states that the gates act upon are unit vectors in $2^n$ complex dimensions, with the complex Euclidean norm (the 2-norm).
-The basis vectors (sometimes called eigenstates) are the possible outcomes if measured, and a quantum state is a linear combination of these outcomes.
+The basis vectors (sometimes called eigenstates) are the possible outcomes if the state of the qubits is measured, and a quantum state is a linear combination of these outcomes.
 The most common quantum gates operate on vector spaces of one or two qubits, just like the common classical logic gates operate on one or two bits.

 Even though the quantum logic gates belong to continuous symmetry groups, real hardware is inexact and thus limited in precision.
-The application of gates typically introduces errors, and the quantum states fidelities decreases over time.
+The application of gates typically introduces errors, and the quantum states' fidelities decrease over time.
 If error correction is used, the usable gates are further restricted to a finite set.
-Later in this article, this is sometimes ignored as the focus is on the ideal quantum gates' properties.
+Later in this article, this is ignored as the focus is on the ideal quantum gates' properties.

-Quantum states are typically represented by "kets", from a notation known as bra-ket.
+Quantum states are typically represented by "kets", from a notation known as bra–ket.